CEO and the Executive Committee

 Guðmundur has been with Íslandsbanki since 2011.

-Managing Director of Information Technology since September 2019
+Managing Director of Digital and Data since September 2019

 Riaan has been in various Chief Information Officer roles in South Africa, most notably Standard Bank and Liberty Life, before he relocated to Iceland in 2016.
 He then joined Meniga within the Engineering space after which he joined Arion as the Head of Development.